Counseling for Trauma

 Traumatic events range from serious accidents, wartime exposure, childhood abuse, childhood neglect, sexual abuse or assault, physical abuse or assault, witnessing a traumatic event, and natural disasters.
 Not everyone who experiences or witnesses a traumatic event develops a mental health condition, however many do.
-Click here for a checklist of traumatic events that you may have experienced.
-If you check one or more, meeting with a counselor can help you sort out your reactions to this (these) experience(s).

 Post traumatic stress disorder (PTSD) and acute stress disorder are two conditions that can develop following a traumatic event.
 Both can involve reliving the trauma through intrusive memories or thoughts associated with the event, avoidance of stimuli related to the event (like places, people, smells, sounds, etc), mood changes in association with the event, and changes in behavior in relation to the traumatic event (like angry outbursts, recklessness, being constantly on-guard, and poor concentration.)
 Acute stress disorder may be seen in the first month after a trauma has occurred, and PTSD develops when symptoms are present for more than a month.